 We managed to sail for most of the day but the swell made for an uncomfortable passage for a couple of hours.
 We had a cracking sail initially then had the engine on for a while and then were able to goose wing for the rest.
 Goose winging is when you have the wind directly behind you so you have a sail on each side.
 We arrived near Macinaggio and found a bay just south of it that looked good from the pilot books but on arrival decided that it looked more like a set from a war movie with deserted or shut up houses and derelict towers!
 We went a couple of miles north back to Macinaggio and anchored just outside the harbour in a lovely bay with sandy beaches and a hilly back drop.
 The wind is supposed to pick up tonight but we should be fine tucked up into the bay.

-Pictures below of the four if us with the cruising chute, the Corsican flag, Saint Florent, goose winging and Macinaggio.
+Pictures of the four of us with the cruising chute, the Corsican flag, Saint Florent and Macinaggio.